shchuka555/amazon-books-analysis/README.md

 - **Q3 Do customer rating and book price affect sales of books?**

 ## Hypothesis
-- **1 My assumption is self-development books are popular.**
+- **1 Self-development books are one of the top-seller genres.**
-- **2 Best seller books tend to have higher ratings.**
+- **2 Bestseller books tend to have higher ratings.**
-- **3 Yes, customers nowadays consider ratings on purchasing decision making.
+- **3 Rating is a big purchasing factor for customers nowadays because many people check reviews before buying goods and services.
 For example, restaurants, online shopping and Airbnb.**

 ## Technology